What To Do In Rovaniemi Santa Park?

 We couldn’t wait to meet Santa Claus in person.
-Excited, we followed all signs and entered to Santa’s home.
+Excited, we followed all signs and entered Santa’s home.

 Right after we got in, two ladies told us that it is forbidden to take pictures with Santa Claus.